Why Network Security and IT Asset Management are Interlinked

 Mitigates risks associated with hardware disposal

-A complete hardware asset management program manages each hardware asset throughout its entire life cycle, from acquisition to disposal.
+A complete IT Inventory Management program manages each hardware asset throughout its entire life cycle, from acquisition to disposal.
 ITAM hardware disposal already includes data wiping or destruction, thereby eliminating the risk of data leaks from disposed hardware.

 Before members of the BCDR team can architect an effective BCDR plan, they need to know a lot of information regarding the company’s IT assets, like: